I am a Senior Associate Solicitor in the Public Law & Human Rights department in London.

-I am a solicitor in the Public Law department in London.
-I have experience in a broad range of public law practice and specialise in community care, healthcare and medical treatment, mental capacity/court of protection cases, disability discrimination and human rights law.
+I have expertise in a broad range of public law work and specialise in the law of social care, healthcare and medical treatment, mental capacity, disability discrimination and human rights law.

-I am regularly instructed by the Official Solicitor to act on behalf of vulnerable adults in the Court of Protection in relation to health and welfare matters including deprivation of liberty and disputes about contact and residence.
+I am regularly instructed by the Official Solicitor and other parties to act on behalf of vulnerable adults in the Court of Protection in relation to health and welfare matters, including deprivation of liberty and disputes about contact and residence.

 She is respected for her "enormous dedication to her clients" and is said to "understand the jurisdiction, the needs of her client and how to get the best result in a very canny way." - Chambers & Partners 2016